Create and track Milestones in Jira

 Team Summary Work Log Report lets you know the amount of logged work during the course of a particular period of a month and also the person logged into the work.

-Team Detailed by Issue Work Log Report — shows Jira tickets, in which amount of work done was logged for those tickets.
+Team Detailed by Issue Work Log Report — shows Jira tickets, in which the amount of work done was logged for those tickets.

-Team Detailed by Project Work Log Report brings into being a report on which projects the work logged for, against time.
+Team Detailed by Project Work Log Report brings into being a report on which projects the work is logged for, against time.

 Team Worklog Report in Jira